cleavr/cleaverdocs/content/guides/load-balancer.md

 <base-info>
 This step assumes that you use Cloudflare to manage your domain as this is required in order to set up a Load Balancer with Cloudflare.
-Also, there is a minimum $5/month fee that Cloudflare charges for load lalance servers.
+Also, there is a minimum $5/month fee that Cloudflare charges for load balance servers.
 </base-info>

 First, click into the domain you are using and then on the **DNS** icon to make sure that you do not have any records for the domain that you'll assign to your Load Balancer.